matthieusb/Sorting-Algorithms/Documentation/Algorithms/bubble_sort.md

 # Bubble sort explained
-Bubble sort is one of the simplest algorithms
+Bubble sort is one of the simplest sorting algorithms

 ## Algorithm